sjkbianco/portfolio/content/post/integration/index.md

   image: "reflection-1.jpg"
 ---

+> The integration of technology within an in-person or entirely online course requires strategy and alignment.

+## The Technology Integration Matrix

 * Identifies at least one evidence-based technology integration model or framework and describes its use in the learning environment.

+## Authentic Learning with Technology

 * Includes a description of authentic learning using technology and a hyperlink to a video (not more than two minutes long) depicting authentic learning in action.
 Candidate provides a rationale that explains why the video is an example of authentic learning.

+## Learner Voice and Choice

 * Includes a description of learner voice and choice that integrates technology, including a hyperlink to a video (not more than two minutes long) depicting learner voice and choice that integrates technology.

+## The Four C's of 21^st Century Learning

 * The four C's of 21st century learning (communication, collaboration, critical thinking, and creativity) are identified and described, including their importance when integrating technology.

+## References

+Florida Center for Instructional Technology. (n.d.). *[Introduction to the technology integration matrix](https://fcit.usf.edu/matrix/project/introduction-to-the-technology-integration-matrix/)*.
+University of South Florida.